alisdair/maximum/src/building-team-time-zone-ember-data-and-the-slack-api/index.md

 ## Test driven doesn't mean test first

-Test driven development isn't really about test coverage, or a strict way of decreasing code defects.
+Test driven development isn't really about test coverage, or even decreasing code defects.
 It's about improving the design of your software.

-But I think the design of this method is just fine!
-It's collaborating with a couple of other methods, each of which has a good name and well-defined responsibilities.
-And I can say that because I didn't define either of them: they're built in to the `DS.Adapter` specification.
+Here's how I go about using tests to improve design.

 When I wrote this little adapter, I didn't write the test for `findAll` first.
 Instead, I wrote an implementation that didn't do any real work.
 Here's what the code looked like: